tikv/rfcs/text/2019-03-04-hibernate-raft.md

 ### Raft

-Raft tick is used to driving a raft state machine, so leader can send heartbeats, follower can campaign when leader is down.
-To disable it, we need to make sure raft can still work properly.
-I suggest adding following rules to make it work:
+Raft tick is used to drive a raft state machine, so a leader can send heartbeats, and a follower can campaign when the leader is down.
+To disable it, to make sure raft can still work properly.
+The following rules are needed to make it work:

 1. When a leader finds all followings are satisfied when handling ticks,